jaredatron/hobson/README.markdown

 Hobson distributes your test suite across N machines aggregating the results live on a beautiful locally run web app.

-Hobson can:
+## Hobson can:

   * auto balance tests across jobs
-  * preserve log files and other artifacts to S3
+  * preserve log files and other artifacts to the cloud
   * automatically re-run failed tests
   * monitor a git repo reference and auto run new SHAs (a basic CI)

-# Special Thanks
+## Special Thanks

   to Change.org for funding this project and to Charles Finkel for solving a heap of bugs

+---

+# How do I setup Hobson?

+## First Setup Hobson's Two Centralized Dependancies & config.yml:

+  0. Setup a redis-server (We recommend a dedicated redis-server instance for Hobson lest you run the chance of your data being lost when a projects test run flushes all databases.
+If anyone knows how to protect an individual db please contact me)
+  0. Setup a cloud storage like S3 (anything Fog supports) (this is used to upload artifacts like logs)
+  0. Create your Hobson config.yml like so

+        ---
+        :redis:
+          :host: 127.0.0.1
+          :port: 6380
+        :storage:
+          :provider: AWS
+          :aws_secret_access_key: INTENTIONALLY_LEFT_BLANK
+          :aws_access_key_id: INTENTIONALLY_LEFT_BLANK
+          :directory: BUCKET_NAME_HERE

+## Now Setup Your Hobson (Resque) Workers

+  0. setup N machines capable of running your project's test suite
+  0. on one of these machines start an isolated redis-server (on another port)
+    * I don't recommend sharing redis with your project(s)
+    * this is the redis you'll reference in your config.yml files later on
+  0. do this on all of your worker machines:
+    0. checkout the hobson repo (in ~/hobson for example)
+    0. `cd ~/hobson && bundle install`
+    0. make a directory for hobson to work within (~/hobson_workspace for example)
+    0. create a ~/hobson_workspace/config.yml file that looks like [this](https://github.com/deadlyicon/example_hobson_project/blob/master/config/hobson.yml)
+    0. …(here is where you would setup /etc/init.d/hobson and or monit etc.)
+    0. start your workers by running this:
+      * `cd ~/hobson_workspace && ~/hobson/bin/hobson work`

+### Now Preparing Your Project(s) To Be Run By Hobson

+  0. DO NOT ADD hobson TO YOUR GEMFILE OR PROJECT
+  0. checkout the hobson repo on your workstation (in ~/hobson for example)
+  0. copy the same config.yml file you created earlier to $YOUR_PROJECT/config/hobson.yml
+  0. add any hooks you might need [(see these examples)](https://github.com/deadlyicon/example_hobson_project/blob/master/config/hobson)

+### Now Kicking Off A Test Run

+  just run `hobson test` from with you project

+  Something like `cd $YOUR_PROJECT && ~/hobson/bin/hobson test`

+  This should start the local Hobson web server opened to your new test run's status page

+## Debugging Hobson

+  Hobson is very alpha.
+The main issue you might face is resque worker death.
+To get visiblity into this run `hobson resque-web` to see the status of resque.

+---

-# How it works
+## How it works

   Once you setup N machines running a hobson resque worker all you need to do is run '`hobson test`' and Hobson will distribute your test suite across N workers and aggregate the results live into a single web page.

 Hobson is completely decentralized apart from it's persistence in a single redis server.
 There is no central Hobson server process.
 Hobson is just a collection of resque workers and local sintra app.

 ## The Common life cycle: